Onefootball/java-code-styles/README.md

 Java Code Styles
 ================

+Code style configuration for IntelliJ.

-IntelliJ IDEA code style settings for Square's Java and Android projects.
+Based on Square's IntelliJ IDEA code style settings for Java and Android projects.

+## Android style Guide

+Have a look at our [Android Style Guide](https://github.com/Onefootball/android-style-guide) for detailed explanation.

 Installation